Lakshika Kaushik

 There is rarely one single reason why a child begins to feel this way.
 But some of the most common causes include:

-Parent–child communication gap — conversations staying surface-level, focused on tasks rather than feelings
+Parent–child communication gap: conversations stay surface-level, focused on tasks rather than feelings

 Why Your Child May Not Say It Out Loud

-Child not sharing feelings is one of the most painful parts of this for parents.
+A child not sharing feelings is one of the most painful parts of this for parents.
 Your child may sense something is wrong but not have the words for it.
-Or they may have tried to say something once and felt it was not heard — so they stopped trying.
+Or they may have tried to say something once and felt it was not heard, so they stopped trying.

 What you see as quietness or distance is often a child carrying something they do not know how to express.
-Child feeling invisible at home.
-Child feeling unwanted.
-Child not feeling loved — even when love is clearly present all around them.
+A child feels invisible at home.
+A child feels unwanted.
+A child not feeling loved, even when love is clearly present all around them.

-How This Loneliness at Home Starts Affecting Your Child's Mood, Thoughts, and Daily Life
+How Loneliness at Home Starts Affecting Your Child's Mood, Thoughts, and Daily Life

-When child feeling lonely at home continues without being addressed, it does not stay in one place.
-It slowly spreads into how your child feels every day — their confidence, their focus, their willingness to try.
+When a child feels lonely at home and continues without being addressed, it does not stay in one place.
+It slowly spreads into how your child feels every day, their confidence, their focus, and their willingness to try.

 Emotional Signs to Watch For in Your Child

-Small things feeling bigger than they should — easily overwhelmed
+Small things feel bigger than they should, easily overwhelmed

-Your child becoming quieter, less expressive, more closed off over time
+Your child is becoming quieter, less expressive, and more closed off over time

-Starting to believe nobody cares — child negative thinking about family
+Starting to believe nobody cares, the child's negative thinking about the family

-Child feeling unloved — even when love is clearly present
+A child feeling unloved, even when love is clearly present

 Behavioural Signs to Watch For in Your Child

-staying in room all day — avoiding shared family spaces
+staying in the room all day, avoiding shared family spaces

 avoiding eye contact at home, giving one-word answers, not engaging

-isolating themselves at home — solitude becoming a habit, not a choice
+isolating themselves at home, solitude becomes a habit, not a choice

-becoming distant from parents — the warmth that used to be there quietly fading
+Becoming distant from parents, the warmth that used to be there quietly fades

 Physical Signs to Watch For in Your Child